Wright State University

 The recruitment of a faculty member is the responsibility of the hiring department, including the financial support for all recruitment activities.
 These procedures are in compliance with the Code of Federal Regulations (e-CFR § 656.17 and § 656.18).

 The job posting is an online process (https://jobs.wright.edu/hr).
-Only those individuals trained to use the PeopleAdmin Online Employment System may create a job posting.
-Contact the Wright State University Human Resources (937-775-2120 or email@example.com) for training information.
+Only those individuals trained to use the PeopleAdmin Online Employment System and have Originator status may create a job posting.
+Contact the Wright State University Human Resources (937-775-2120 or firstname.lastname@example.org) for training information.

 When recruiting faculty, follow the guidelines in these steps:

 - Request for Contract/Request to Offer Position

 - Letter of Offer